 Jeanette Joy Harris is a Houston-based artistic researcher interested in performance and the dynamic relationship it creates between the life of the mind and the effervescent body.

 Joy completed an MscR in history of art at University of Edinburgh College of Art with a focus on performance and politics and completed a BA in political theory with a minor in philosophy from Texas Woman’s University.
-Joy is currently pursuing a PhD in Philosophy, Art, and Critical Thought at European Graduate School, where she is focused on chance methods in early postmodern dance and performance art and its relationship with deliberative democratic practices like sortition.
+Joy is currently pursuing a PhD in Philosophy, Art, and Critical Thought at European Graduate School, where she is focused on performance and public space.

 She was a scholar in residence at the Hannah Arendt Institute at Bard College and is currently on the management committee for Experimental Action, Houston’s performance art festival biennial.
-Joy is a member of the American Philosophical Association’s Committee on Public Philosophy (July 2020 – June 2023) and was awarded the Hubert Griggs Alexander Memorial Award from the New Mexico Texas Philosophical Society.
+Joy is a member of the American Philosophical Association’s Committee on Public Philosophy (July 2020 – June 2023), a student ambassador for the Paris Institute of Critical Thought, and was awarded the Hubert Griggs Alexander Memorial Award from the New Mexico Texas Philosophical Society.
 She participated in an art writing residency at Arte Studio Ginestrell in Assisi (IT) and is a member of the Laban/Bartenieff Institute of Movement Studies.

 Joy has been involved in creative practice for nearly thirty years, beginning with dance performance.
 She studied modern with a former Erick Hawkins company member, participated in a summer intensive with the Joffrey Ballet, and danced for several Texas-based ballet companies.
 She was also a guest choreographer for two regional ballet companies and was a social dance instructor at University of North Texas.